 One common refrain throughout the documentary is "You can't be what you can't see" these filmmakers seek to change that, by putting on a Youth Summit for school aged children, using social media, @TeamBMWC #teamBMWC #BlackMeninMedicine, writing a book (How to Raise a Doctor), and making this documentary.

 Cedars Sinai Medical Center embraced this and had three screenings (2/9; 2/10; 2/11) for the entire medical community and its affiliates.
 Dr. Johnson provided the video introduction for each of the three Cedars Sinai screening sessions.

-The official release of the movie is today.
 The links to the movie trailer and introduction to the movie are below.